AndrewWPhillips/eggql/README.md

 ### Lists and id Field

 Many Go packages allow you to use an array as a GraphQL list.
 With **eggql** you can also use a Go **map** as a GraphQL list field.
-(Note that since the order of elements in a Go map is indeterminate the client should be aware that the order of the list is indeterminate and may even change in consecutive queries.)
+(Note that since the order of elements in a Go map is indeterminate the client should be aware that the order of the list is indeterminate and may even change for consecutive queries.)

 ***Eggql** can also generate an extra field for each object in an array/slice/map if you add the `id_field` option in the field's metadata tag.
 For arrays and slices this represents the index of the element hence the generated field is of `Int!` type.
 For a map, it is the map element's key type which must be an integer or string.